HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 Lazy-loading is a good thing when used correctly, but these stats strongly suggest that there's a major opportunity to improve performance by removing this functionality from LCP images in particular.

 WordPress was one of the pioneers of native lazy-loading adoption, and between versions 5.5 and 5.9, it didn't actually omit the attribute from LCP candidates.
-So it's worth exploring the extent to which WordPress is still contributing to this anti-pattern.
+So let's explore the extent to which WordPress is still contributing to this anti-pattern.

 {{ figure_markup(
   content="72%",